-Elizabeth was neglected for many years and was brought up away from court at Hatfield House where she received a reasonable education, but it was Henry’s sixth and final wife, Katherine Parr, who took it upon herself to educate the young woman thoroughly as befitted a princess of the realm, to include – unusually – the art of public speaking.
-The portrait below of the young princess shows not only a girl dressed in appropriately rich fabrics and jewels, but also a rather thoughtful, learned and composed young lady preparing for a future that she is not yet fully aware of.
+Elizabeth was neglected for many years and was brought up away from court at Hatfield House.
+Here, she received a reasonable education.
+However, it was Henry’s sixth and final wife, Katherine Parr, who took it upon herself to educate the young woman.
+Katherine did so as thoroughly as befitted a princess of the realm, to include – unusually – the art of public speaking.
+The portrait below of Queen Elizabeth I as a young princess shows not only a girl dressed in appropriately rich fabrics and jewels, but also a rather thoughtful, learned, and composed young lady.
+A young lady who is preparing for a future that she is not yet fully aware of.

-Upon the death of Henry in 1547 Elizabeth found herself living in the household of her stepmother, and despite the problematic few years still to come, during which there were three accessions to the throne – her younger half-brother Edward in 1547, Lady Jane Grey in 1553 and almost immediately after that her older half-sister Mary also in 1553 – she finally came to the throne herself in 1558, aged twenty-five, where she remained for the next forty-four years.
-The painting below, known as the ‘Coronation Portrait’, depicts Elizabeth sumptuously draped in the finest cloth of gold (previously worn by Mary I), holding an orb to symbolise Godly power, a sceptre to signify temporal power and sovereignty, and of course wearing the crown.
+Upon the death of Henry in 1547, Elizabeth found herself living in the household of her stepmother.
+Despite the problematic few years still to come, during which there were three accessions to the throne – her younger half-brother Edward in 1547, Lady Jane Grey in 1553, and almost immediately after that her older half-sister Mary also in 1553 – she finally came to the throne herself in 1558, aged twenty-five, where she remained for the next forty-four years.
+The painting below, known as the Coronation Portrait, depicts Queen Elizabeth I sumptuously draped in the finest cloth of gold (previously worn by Mary I).
+She holds an orb to symbolize Godly power and a scepter to signify temporal power and sovereignty.
+Of course, she also wears the crown.

-Below is one of three versions of the ‘Armada Portrait’, in which the Queen is unusually set in a maritime context.
+Below is one of three versions of the Elizabeth I Armada Portrait, in which the Queen is unusually set in a maritime context.
 Two different stages of the Spanish Armada’s downfall are depicted in the background to the left and right.
-The Queen’s back is turned against the dark, stormy seas of the right-hand scene, and her gaze is towards the light, echoed in the many suns embroidered upon her sleeves and skirt.
-Her hand rests on a globe, symbolising her strength and dominion over the seas, and a crown sits above that representing her obvious power and status as monarch.
+The Queen’s back is turned against the dark, stormy seas of the right-hand scene.
+Her gaze is towards the light, echoed in the many suns embroidered upon her sleeves and skirt.
+Her hand rests on a globe, symbolizing her strength and dominion over the seas, and a crown sits above that representing her obvious power and status as monarch.
 Pearls symbolize chastity and female associations with the moon.
 The overall picture is one of radiant female strength and infallible royal authority.